WINTERANDREA/blockchain-developer-bootcamp-final-project/README.md

 Display owned nft in the profile page
 Reedem the physical assets associated to nft (will be implemented in the future)

+## ABI & CONTRACT ADDRESS SETTINGS
+Deploy the smart contract and edit the file at: ./client/js/data.js

 ## The following functionalities were tested:

+1. CONTRACT
+   1. Should have an owner
+   2. Is owned by the winery

+2. MINT
+   1. Should be minted only by the Winery

+3. PURCHASE
+   1. Should be purchased only by other account
+   2. Should be not purchased by the owner
+   3. Price should be equal to the price offers